Chip-Biscuit/Chip-Biscuit.github.io/about/index.md

 - DirectX (D3D8/9) compatibility wrappers
 - Memory trainers & pointer-chain tools
 - Steganography, cryptography & CTF challenges
-- Cyber security and ethical hacking
+- Cyber security & ethical hacking
 - Building inclusive tech spaces like **ByteMatrix** & **FixEnhancers**
 - Developing tools, software, and hardware that simply get the job done
-- Former fully qualfied electrician with Diploma Installing Electrotechnical Systems and Equipment (BSE).
+- Former fully-qualified electrician with a Diploma in Installing Electrotechnical Systems and Equipment (BSE)
-- play around with rasbery pi and arduinos make automation scripts or pi holes all sorts of fun little projects.
+- Experimenting with Raspberry Pi and Arduino — automation scripts, Pi-holes, and all sorts of fun little projects
-- play around in game engines, unreal, godot, programs such as blender or photoshop, davinci resolve, make content for youtube or tiktok, make game mods, the world is endless.
+- Exploring game engines (Unreal, Godot), creative programs (Blender, Photoshop, DaVinci Resolve), and making content for YouTube or TikTok
+- Modding old games and bringing forgotten code back to life

-- A jack of all trades is a master of none, but oftentimes better than a master of one.
+> *“A jack of all trades is a master of none, but oftentimes better than a master of one.”*

 ---

 ## 🌐 Projects & Communities